maximbilan/iOS-Shared-CoreData-Storage-for-App-Groups/README.md

 The full code you can found in this repository.
 Please feel free.
 Happy coding!

 <b>NOTE:</b> In watchOS 2 and higher you should have to maintain two separate data stores.
 Group identifier is not working in this case.
-If either side is a "read-only" client and the <i>CoreData</i> datastore is small and changes infrequently you could potentially use the transferFile WatchConnectivity API to transfer the whole store each time it changes.
+If either side is a "read-only" client and the <i>CoreData</i> datastore is small and changes infrequently you could potentially use the transferFile <i>WatchConnectivity API</i> to transfer the whole store each time it changes.